Mini stroke recovery should be taken seriously.

 Hemorrhagic stroke is caused by a burst artery.
-Ischemic stroke is caused by a clogged artery (like the photo above).
+Ischemic stroke is caused by a clogged artery (like the photo below).
 A TIA is very similar to an ischemic stroke.

 Unlike a regular ischemic stroke, however, a TIA is a temporary blockage that leads to no permanent damage.

 That’s why it’s called a “mini stroke.”

 However, it should still be taken very seriously.